Lojemiru/Loj-Hadron-Collider/README.md

 # Loj Hadron Collider
 A robust, pixel-perfect collision engine for GameMaker Studio 2.3.

-Like the extension?
-Consider [supporting me on Patreon](https://www.patreon.com/lojemiru) to help me maintain this project and develop new ones :)

 Need support?
 Want to ask a question about the extension in general, or just to pester the developer?
 Join the [Lojcord](https://discord.gg/HTedE6QMKY), or open an issue.

 ## Why build a custom collision engine?